mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

   #fig:03-tangojs-sequence-read width=90% }

 More complex scenarios are often implemented in widgets.
-Widgets are usually bound to TANGO \glspl{model}.
+Widgets are usually bound to TANGO models.
 Upon initialization or reinitialization widget has to fetch its configuration from the device and then periodically poll the device to update its value.
 An abstract widget performing this process is shown in [@Fig:03-tangojs-sequence-widget-polling].
 Some widgets, like